F6ITU/K_Aries/README.md

 Aries, an OpenHPSDR ATU (kicad version)

+The golden fleece ram (Aries in Latin, Chrysomallos -Χρυσόμαλλος- in ancien Greek) has been send by Hermes (codename of the first "mono board" OpenHPSDR) to save Phrixos and Hellé.
+After his death, his remains (the golden fleece) was conquered by Jason and the Argonauts

 ![Aries, an OpenHPSDR ATU](https://github.com/F6ITU/K_Aries/blob/main/Aries_up.png)

  This repository is a fork of the Aries ATU project designed by Kjell Karsten LA2NI and Laurence Barker G8NJJ.